davide-scalzo/react-native-mixpanel/README.md

 - Allow sub-classes to override push notifications payload and Support when more than one push provider is used [more info here](https://github.com/mixpanel/mixpanel-android/releases/tag/v5.5.1)

+# Autolinking and RN >= 0.60

+Autolinking should work out of the box.

 # Manual Installation

 ## Installation iOS ##